CommonAccord/Cmacc-Org/Doc/S/OurLegal/Sec/StyleSheet_v0.md

 2.3.sec=Section headings are in bold, on a separate line from the body of the text.

-2.90.sec=All this is done automatically if you use the components like [Z/ol/s3].
+2.90.sec=All this is done automatically (forced on you) if you use components like [Z/ol/s3].

 Note1="s3" means "s"ection bodies w/o headings, "3" of them.
 If you dropped the "s" it would expect 2.1.Ti=... etc. and if you did "4" it would expect 2.4.sec=...